juruen/cavalieri/HOWTO.md

 It is easy to report exceptions using Riemann clients from your app.

-If that is the case, it is simple to be notified, for example, via email.
+If that is the case, it is equally simple to be notified, for example, via email.

 ```cpp